sparkflows/sparkflows-docs/docs/azure/hdinsight.rst

     hadoop.proxyuser.fire.hosts=*

-Connecting Fire Insights to the HDInsight Cluster
+Connecting Sparkflows to the HDInsight Cluster
 ----------------------------

-In Fire Insights, under Administration/Configuration, configure the following for it to be able to connect to the HDInsight cluster:
+In Sparkflows, under Administration/Configuration, configure the following for it to be able to connect to the HDInsight cluster:

 * hdfs.namenodeURI=wasb://
 * app.runOnCluster=true